Global Physician Scholar (GPS) Program

 • Allow scholars to participate in ACP’s Internal Medicine Meeting (complimentary registration and expenses included in stipend) to benefit from education courses, professional development, and knowledge sharing.

-• Enable scholars to acquire updated knowledge and skills to improve the delivery of care in their country.
+• Enable scholars to acquire updated knowledge and skills to improve the delivery of care in their country through an independent project to be completed post-programming.

 Timeline

-• February, April or May 2025: Preferred period of experience
+• February, April or May 2026: Suggested period of experience

 What to Expect as a Global Physician Scholar